We got a ride from the post office to Deer Springs trailhead from a nice lady. And then we climbed.

 The night ended with full body shivering 🥶 for hours with wet clothes and socks.
 We were both so frozen.
 It was definitely one of the hardest days and nights so far!

 The next morning Steve asked me if I felt alive as I was sliding down that mountain side.
-He said, “it beats sitting at a desk!”
+He said, “It sure beats sitting at a desk!”
 I said, “Too soon, Steve, too soon!” 😂